junedkh/jmdkh-mltb/README.md

 - Upload all files to specific superGroup/channel.
 ### Google
 - Stop duplicates for all tasks except yt-dlp tasks
-- Download G-Drive links
+- Download from Google Drive
-- Counting files/folders from Google Drive link
+- Counting Google Drive files/folders
 - Search in multiple Drive folder/TeamDrive
 - Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method)
 - Use Token.pickle if file not found with Service Account, for all Gdrive functions
-- List result in html file instead of telegraph or telegram message to avoid limits by @junedkh
+- List result in html file instead of telegraph or telegram message to avoid limits by [junedkh](https://github.com/junedkh)
 - Random Service Account for each task
 ### Status
 - Clone Status